KDCinfo/snippets/kd_recall.md

   Side Note: I don't like using dynamic types, just as I didn't like using `any`(?) in TypeScript, but it was either that, or spend 2 to 3 days learning how to do PHP type casting gymnastics, as I did with my API responses in which everything that is sent back is an Array---even single response items; they're just a one-element array.

 *Summary:* The happy path to updating all the preferences is open, and I believe I just now need to setup all the fields, add validation, add the overall submission, and preferences should be done.
 Guesstimation: 10/05 Monday evening, although preferrably tonight.

+* * *
+### 2020-10-04 [mobile]

+In randomly chaecking through the app, I found the Forgot and Reset Password forms didn't work.
+They just hung.
+Hmmm...

+@10/4/2020 7:05 PM

+- Got it solved.
+  Holy holy wow wow!

+I faced a DOS-level generic error with a stacktrace of little to no help.
+Stepping through the code, it just "jumped" from a simple call straight into the `error -> catch` block.
+The error was:

+  `_TypeError (type '_TypeError' is not a subtype of type 'String')`

+Research might tell you this is a problem with not using `toList()` on a derived map.
+I must have tried at least two dozen different changes to my code, including adding potential `toList()` method calls in various locations that appeared could benefit from such a method.
+I changed code on both local and server-side, some of which were fortunately good and likely necessary changes.
+Other changes I'll need to revisit prior to commit.

+It wasn't until I *swapped out a `.then()` callback and assigned its `await` to a variable*: This led me deeper into and closer to where my code was wrong.

+I traced all the way back to the 'Forgot Password' button method, finding two more `<String>` types not yet changed to `<dynamic>`.
+This led to a search for `<String>>`.
+That search revealed another `<String>` type in the `finishAPICall()` method, and yet another in the `receiveMsg()` method.

+Then I found one more in the reference to the `showInfoDialog()` method, found in the [auth_helpers.dart] file.

+  `static void showInfoDialog(BuildContext sbctx, Map<String, List<dynamic>> statusObj) { ... }`